-April Fools’ Day, April 1 = Narrentag, is the 92nd day in our calendar so 274 days remain until year’s ends.
-This day has long been popular for silly pranks and practical jokes such as sending people on “fool’s errands”.
+Narrentag, April 1, is the 92nd calendar day, with 274 days remain until year’s ends.
+This day has long been popular for silly pranks and practical jokes such as sending people on fool’s errands.

 Several ancient cultures observed such days of foolishness in spring.
 The Romans had a festival named Hilaria (as in hilarious) rejoicing in the resurrection of Attis, god of vegetation.
 Eventually, trick practices spread throughout Europe.
 The passing of winter to spring seems to lend itself to lighthearted celebrations.
 Some call it spring fever.

-Easter, also called Resurrection Sunday, is a festival celebrating the resurrection of Christ from the dead, described in the New testament as having occurred three days after his crucifixion, circa 30 A.D.
-It is the most important holiday in the Christian religion and calls for singing and rejoicing, church bells ringing and flowers adorning the many traditional religious and secular festivities.
+Also called Resurrection Sunday, Easter is a festival celebrating the resurrection of Christ from the dead, described in the New Testament as having occurred three days after his crucifixion, circa 30 A.D.
+It is the most important holiday in the Christian religion and calls for singing and rejoicing, church bells ringing, and flowers adorning the many traditional religious and secular festivities.

 The Stuttgart Religious Support Office holds holiday services on-post for Passover and Easter.
-Visit their schedule here.
+Visit its schedule here.